 Common Orthodontic Issues

-Orthodontic treatment relies on appliances, such as braces and Invisalign®, to align the teeth and jaws.
-Dr. Scramstad has the knowledge and over 20 years experience to correct a range of issues.
-While every patient is different, these are the most common cases we see at our Kelowna orthodontic office:
+Orthodontic treatment relies on appliances, such as braces and Invisalign ®, to align the teeth and jaws.
+Dr. Scramstad has the knowledge and over 20 years of experience to correct a range of issues.
+While every patient is different, these are the most common orhodontic cases we see at our Kelowna orthodontic office:

 When the jaw doesn’t have enough room to accommodate all of the teeth, we call it crowding.
 In these instances, the teeth typically overlap, get shifted forward or back or twist.
 What causes crowding?
 It could be due to the baby teeth falling out too early, an imbalance in the tooth-to-jaw-size ratio or the permanent teeth erupting incorrectly.
 Since crowded teeth are harder to properly brush and floss, crowding can lead to tooth decay and gum disease.